MeTazz1/CDSideMenu/README.md

 ## Usage

-To get the full benefits import `CDSideMenu`, don't forget to check out the CDSideMenuExample XCode project.
+To get the full benefits of `CDSideMenu`, don't forget to check out the CDSideMenuExample XCode project.

 After adding the source folder into your project, you can start using `CDSideMenu` by following those 3 steps:

-[x] Step 1 (optional): make your main view conform to CDSideMenuConfigurator protocol.
+- [x] Step 1 (optional): make your main view conform to CDSideMenuConfigurator protocol.
 ``` swift
 public protocol CDSideMenuConfigurator {
     /// Create the CDSideMenu configuration in this function